 What are Groundhogs?

-Groundhogs, also known as woodchucks or “whistle-pigs,” are mammals that belong to the squirrel family but grow to be much larger — about 2 feet in length and 10 pounds in weight.
+Groundhogs, also known as woodchucks or “whistle-pigs,” are a type of mammal called a marmot, a member of the squirrel family.
+Although related to ground squirrels, they grow to be much larger — about 2 feet in length and 10 pounds in weight.

+Primarily herbivores, they will occasionally eat smaller rodents and insects.
 Brown with round bodies, ever-growing teeth, and long, strong claws used for digging their burrows, groundhogs can live up to six years in the wild.
-They make their homes in the United States, parts of Alaska, and Canada.
+They make their homes in the wooded areas of the United States, parts of Alaska, and Canada.

 How to Get Rid of Groundhogs